neatcoding/gog-task/README.md

 I use page route just to demonstrate.

-gogPriceSlider directive is created to have customized slider coming from my hands.
+gogPriceSlider directive is created to have customized slider.

 You can try to click on the slider, click on games, or write price.